A Dynamic Additive and Multiplicative Effects Model with Application to the United Nations Voting Behaviors: Simulation Study

 \section{Simulation Study}

-We provide a simulation study to evaluate the performance of our proposed model on its ability to capture some important properties of the true data and correctly reconstruct the true underlying processes from the model estimates.
-There are two objectives in this simulation study: 1) show that understanding the correct covariance structure plays a key role in the model performance, in the case of modeling a network that is highly correlated across time, and 2) demonstrate that the eigendecomposition formulation of the multiplicative random effects (i.e. $\boldsymbol{u}^\prime \mathbf{D}\boldsymbol{u}$) has the benefit of revealing various types of transitivity effects.
+Our simulation study has two objectives: First, to show that estimation of the correct covariance structure plays a key role in the model performance, particularly in the case of modeling a network that is highly correlated across time; and second, to demonstrate that the eigen-decomposition formulation of the multiplicative random effects ($\boldsymbol{u}^\prime \mathbf{D}\boldsymbol{u}$) clarifies various transitivity effects.